-GOAL: To develop your skills and to give you feedback in planning and conducting a critical evaluation or reviewed literature for a food safety related issue (in preparation for Task 1b). of legislation and peer PRODUCT: Plan FORMAT: Provide an outline of the structure of your critical literature reviewPresent a synthesis of research table formatCriteria used to evaluate the nature and quality of evidence in literature to be include 0, CRITERIA: No. Learning Outcome assessed 1 Appropriateness of search strategy for peer reviewed literature and regulations 1 2 Appropriateness of structure of your critical review 1
+GOAL: To develop your skills and to give you feedback in planning and conducting a critical evaluation reviewed literature for a food safety related issue (in preparation for Task 1b). n of legislation and peer PRODUCT: Plan FORMAT: Provide an outline of the structure of your critical literature reviewPresent a synthesis of research strategy and findings in table formatCriteria used to evaluate the nature and quality of evidence in literature to be include in the review CRITERIA: No. Learning Outcome assessed 1 Appropriateness of search strategy for peer reviewed literature and regulations 1 2 Appropriateness of structure of your critical review 1